LaravelDaily/laravel-tips/README.md

 Awesome Laravel tips and tricks for all artisans.
 PR and ideas are welcome!
 An idea by [PovilasKorop](https://github.com/PovilasKorop) and [MarceauKa](https://github.com/MarceauKa).

 Hey, like these tips?
-Also check out my premium [Laravel courses](https://laraveldaily.teachable.com/)
+Also, check out my premium [Laravel courses](https://laraveldaily.teachable.com/)

 ---

-Or you want the chinese version:
+Or if you want the Chinese version:
 [中文版本](https://github.com/Lysice/laravel-tips-chinese/blob/master/README-zh.md)

 ---